 Remote collaboration requires proximity.
 Your job is to reduce the distance in three key areas.
-To maximise the effectiveness of your remote teams you need to address each one.
-Working backwards from the order we revealed them…
+To maximize the effectiveness of your remote teams you need to address each one.
+Working backward from the order we revealed them…

 - Reduce distance in terms of affinity and purpose